 Of the Australian small businesses surveyed, we found the biggest issue concerning them was cash flow, with 56% of Australian respondents saying they expect cash flow to be a challenge over the next few months.
 Well over half (66%) of Australian businesses surveyed, also reported that sales were lower this year when compared to the same time as last year, which has led to 31% of Australian businesses surveyed having to let go of staff.

 It also exposes a stark gender disparity.
-In Australia, only 70% of female owned small businesses remained operational during the survey period, compared to 80% of male owned small businesses.
-Female operated businesses were significantly more likely to be concentrated in sectors most affected by restrictions including tourism, retail and hospitality.
+In Australia, only 70% of female-owned small businesses remained operational during the survey period, compared to 80% of male-owned small businesses.
+Female-operated businesses were significantly more likely to be concentrated in sectors most affected by restrictions including tourism, retail, and hospitality.

 At Facebook, our goal is to deliver value to small businesses by democratising access to national and global economies.
 More than 160 million businesses use Facebook, Instagram, Messenger, or WhatsApp every month to reach customers, sell and grow.
-They are the heartbeat of Facebook’s community and since the early days of the pandemic we have taken steps to help them weather the storm.
+They are the heartbeat of Facebook’s community and since the early days of the pandemic, we have taken steps to help them weather the storm.
 That’s why we launched a number of tools for small businesses including the Facebook Business Resource Hub, where businesses can get advice, and information to deal with this critical event.
 We also launched the new digital, Boost with Facebook program which delivers free workshops in online marketing, small-business growth, and innovation directly from the Facebook team and our partners to help businesses upskill.

 Entrepreneurs are resilient and creative people, and despite the many challenges facing small businesses, we know that Australian small businesses are optimistic about the future.
 The path to recovery is uncertain and many may need support from governments or other institutions to get back on track.
 We hope this report will help identify areas where support can make the biggest difference.

-These are tough times for businesses all over the world, and Facebook is determined to do all we can to help them make it through.
+These are tough times for businesses all over the world, and Facebook is determined to do all it can to help them make it through.
 We’ve seen on our platforms the community coming together to support small businesses, whether it’s with fundraisers or shout-outs of their favourite businesses.
-Collectively we need to work together with the community, government and other companies, to provide the resources and support small businesses need to rebuild and recover
+Collectively we need to work together with the community, government, and other companies, to provide the resources and support small businesses need to rebuild and recover